telerik/winforms-docs/installation-deployment-and-distribution/adding-radcontrols-to-visual-studio-toolbox.md

 1. Expand the Toolbox.

 1. Right-click the Toolbox in the empty area underneath and choose __Add Tab__ to create a new tab.
-Name the tab "__Telerik UI for for WinForms__".
+Name the tab "__Telerik UI for WinForms__".

 1. Right-click in the empty space of the newly created tab and select __Choose Items__.
 A dialog will open, which lists all available controls from the assemblies in the GAC.